undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 3,712 students overall (including freshmen) at University of North Georgia in 2025.
-1,821 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+3,712 students, including freshmen, got institutional non-need-based financial aid at this school in 2025.
+1,301 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total amount of institutional scholarships and awards that were not based on financial need was $3,301,021.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $2,706,067 USD.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $2,706,067 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors